 Editor's Tip: So you finished washing a down jacket or pillow… and it stinks.
 Don't worry, you didn't miss a step in learning how to wash a down comforter or how to wash a down jacket.
 Down bears a distinctive odor when wet.
 The odor will dissipate when the down dries.

 After the wash is complete, load your comforter or pillows into a dryer large enough to give the items plenty of room to fluff.
 Add a pair of clean canvas shoes without laces or two tennis balls in a sock to help fluff the down and keep it evenly distributed.

 Run the dryer on air fluff or the lowest temperature possible.
 Stop the dryer periodically and break up any lumps that are forming in the comforter or pillow.
 Also ensure that the down is not getting too warm as extreme heat can scorch the down.
 Expect the drying process to take three to four hours.

 Make sure the down item is dry before taking it out of the dryer to avoid the formation of mildew.
 If the item is still slightly damp, lay it out on a clothesline or picnic table on a breezy warm day to get the down as dry as possible.
-Once you bring the comforter or pillow inside, leave the item out for another month to ensure all moisture has evaporated.
+Once you bring the comforter or pillow inside, leave the item out for a few weeks to ensure all moisture has evaporated.
 If you're storing the comforter, wrap it in a cotton sheet.